-A PTZ (pan-tilt-zoom) webcam is a great option for a large project or if your camera will be far away from your jobsite and you need extreme zooming to capture distant details.
+A PTZ (pan-tilt-zoom) camera is a great option for a large project or if your camera will be far away from your jobsite and you need extreme zooming to capture distant details.
 TrueLook PTZ cameras can create gigantic 360° time-lapse images – up to 100 megapixels in size – so no matter how large your jobsite is, TrueLook can capture it in one beautiful, customizable high-resolution panorama.
 Learn more about our PTZ cams here.

-A troubling trend we have seen in the past few years with regard to PTZ webcams is its misrepresentation in the marketplace by vendors who use clever marketing to sell a similar product as a true PTZ.
+A troubling trend we have seen in the past few years with regard to PTZ cameras is its misrepresentation in the marketplace by vendors who use clever marketing to sell a similar product as a true PTZ.
 Here is how you can protect yourself from needless markups and less than optimal capabilities.

 Know the difference between digital vs. optical zoom

-With PTZ webcams, it’s all about the zoom.
-TrueLook’s PTZ cameras can zoom to incredible distances (10x) with no loss in image quality.
+With PTZ cameras, it’s all about the zoom.
+TrueLook’s PTZ Cameras can zoom to incredible distances (10x) with no loss in image quality.
 This is true optical zooming, which means that the image you see is always at the highest resolution, no matter how far away you zoom.
 Digital zoom, which is used on fixed-position cameras does begin to lose image quality when zooming.
 Digital zoom cameras are not true PTZ cams!

 Understand the lingo